-Working Around Connected People in the late 1980s.
+Working Around Connected People in the mid to late 1980s.

 A small puppy got on the grounds of a client.
-Tony had just pulled up in his Range Rover and everyone who worked there knew Tony didn’t like strays.
+Tony had just pulled up in his Range Rover and everyone knew Tony didn’t like strays.
 I picked up the dog and cradled it in my arms.

-As I walked past Tony toward the driveway I said I would get rid of it.
+As I walked past Tony toward the gate and then out to the road, I said I would get rid of it.
 Tony said, “I’ll show you how to get rid of it,” pulling out his .45 caliber automatic.
 One of the client’s assistants appeared at the head of the driveway to say, in a happy, sing song voice, “Oh, Tony, you don’t have to shoot it.”

 Indeed.
 Please, Tony, don’t shoot this dog while I am holding it.

 Later, half drunk, another employee said that Tony wanted to bring someone out from Chicago to take care of a problem.
 The problem?

 Her violent ex-husband.
 But, as she explained, also in a happy voice, she couldn’t take the responsibility for that decision.
 “I just can’t do it,” she said, laughing into her white zin.
 Myself, also half drunk with her, agreed that that this was the right decision.
 As I wondered if I was now a party to a murder conspiracy.